 The amount of precipitation is directly proportional to the amount of water present in the Big Thompson River.
-In addition, the amount of precipitation can provide an indication of the relative quality of the water as large rain events and runoff often result in increased turbidity and decreased water quality.
-Precipitation in fall 2023 was approximately average compared to the previous five-year time period (Figure 2).
+In addition, the amount of precipitation can indicate the relative quality of the water, as large rain events and runoff often result in increased turbidity and decreased water quality.
+Precipitation in spring 2024 was approximately average compared to the previous fiveyear period (Figure 2).